7 Apr 2021 • BLOG - News

 The Best Mother’s Day Email Campaigns

-Mother’s Day is coming, and even though this year it’s probably going to be a slightly different one (no Sunday brunches, unfortunately), you can also expect an increase in soft pinks and flower GIFs in your inbox.
-By the way, this year it’s May 10th, so make sure to get your Mother’s Day email campaigns ready. 😉
+Mother’s Day is coming, and we’re hoping for a bit of a change this year (like being able to see our moms in person).
+But some things never change, and that includes the increase in soft pinks and flower GIFs in your inbox.
+By the way, this year it’s May 9th, so it’s definitely not too late to get your Mother’s Day email marketing campaigns ready.

 Best practices for your Mother’s Day email campaigns